contiki-ng/contiki-ng/tools/readthedocs/doc/tutorials/Switching-to-TSCH.md

+# Switching to TSCH

 By default, Contiki-NG examples use the CSMA always-on MAC protocol.
-This tutorial lists the steps necessary to upgrade an example application to the [TSCH](https://github.com/contiki-ng/contiki-ng/wiki/Documentation:-TSCH-and-6TiSCH) MAC protocol.
+This tutorial lists the steps necessary to upgrade an example application to the [TSCH](/doc/programming/TSCH-and-6TiSCH) MAC protocol.

-We assume that you are familiar with the basics on Contiki-NG application development, having followed the [Hello world](https://github.com/contiki-ng/contiki-ng/wiki/Tutorial:-Hello,-World!) and [Contiki-NG shell](https://github.com/contiki-ng/contiki-ng/wiki/Tutorial:-Shell) tutorials.
-This tutorial is an alternative version of the [IPv6 ping](https://github.com/contiki-ng/contiki-ng/wiki/Tutorial:-IPv6-ping) tutorial that uses CSMA instead of TSCH.
+We assume that you are familiar with the basics on Contiki-NG application development, having followed the [Hello world](/doc/tutorials/Hello,-World!) and [Contiki-NG shell](/doc/tutorials/Shell) tutorials.
+This tutorial is an alternative version of the [IPv6 ping](/doc/tutorials/IPv6-ping) tutorial that uses CSMA instead of TSCH.

 ## Configuration